antononcube/MathematicaForPrediction/MarkdownDocuments/Adaptive-Numerical-Lebesgue-integration-by-set-measure-estimates.md

 ### Measure estimate with regular grid cells

 The article [3] and book [4] suggest the measure estimation to be done through membership of regular grid of cells.
-For example, the $100$ points generated in the previous section can be grouped by a $25$ grid:
+For example, the $100$ points generated in the previous section can be grouped by a
+$5 \times 5$ grid:

 [![Adaptive-Numerical-Lebesgue-integration-GridGrouping][4]][4]